Highpointer/Pewlett-Hackard-Analysis/README.md

 ![Years1960-1964](Years1960-1964.png)

-This analyst also considered expanding the mentorship eligibility program to consider employees born in the five years prior to 1965, 1966 to 1970, using this line of code:
+This analyst also considered expanding the mentorship eligibility program to consider employees born in the five years after 1965, 1966 to 1970, using this line of code:

 WHERE (de.to_date = '9999-01-01') AND (e.birth_date BETWEEN '1966-01-01' AND '1970-12-31')